Hodapp87/prosha/README.md

 More detailed docs and examples forthcoming.

+Due to some issues explained a little bit below and a little bit in other blog posts, I'm now treating this as maintenance-only and not as an active project.

+(TODO: Link to these posts)

 ## General Notes & History

 This particular code base was started around 2019 December